jpang7/CMCM-18-submission/README.md

 Highly abridged contest prompt: Optimize ambulance parking/deployment locations in Ithaca, NY for fast response and arrival at scene.

 This participation was my first in a mathematical modeling contest.
 Submissions were expected 3 days after the prompt's public release.
-We received positive feedback but our paper was not awarded, like those in the elusive top 3. :cry:
+We received positive feedback but our paper was not awarded, like those in the top 3.